Inventory Control with Modulated Demand and a Partially Observed Modulation Process: When AC holds

-Assuming \Cref{A1}, the above result ensures that there is an optimal policy that is a myopic base stock policy, where the order-up-to level is $\max \{ s^*(\bm{x}),s\}$, given state $(\bm{x},s)$.
-We note that $s^*(\bm{x})$ is easily determined given the partition $\mathcal{P}_1$.
-We now examine conditions that imply \Cref{A1}.
-Proof of the following result is straightforward. \begin{lemma} Assume \Cref{A1} holds, apply the base stock policy ``order up to $\max\{s^*(\bm{x}),s\}$'', and assume $s(t) \leq s^*(\bm{x}(t))$.
-Then, $s(\tau) \leq s^*(\bm{x}(\tau))$ for all $\tau \geq t$. \end{lemma} Thus, once the inventory level falls at or below the base stock level, \Cref{A1} guarantees that the inventory level will always fall at or below the base stock level at the next decision epoch.
+Proof of the following preliminary result is straightforward. \begin{lemma} Assume \acs{AC} holds, apply the base stock policy ``order up to $\max\{s^*(\bm{x}),s\}$'', and assume $s(t) \leq s^*(\bm{x}(t))$.
+Then, $s(\tau) \leq s^*(\bm{x}(\tau))$ for all $\tau \geq t$. \end{lemma} Thus, once the inventory level falls at or below the base stock level, \acs{AC} guarantees that the inventory level will always fall at or below the base stock level at the next decision epoch.